 Synpromics is applying its technology with CGTC with a view to developing novel scalable manufacturing processes and technologies for the production of high titre viral vectors.
 The collaboration is focussing on the development of a toolbox of constitutive and inducible promoters custom-designed for maximum activity.

 Synpromic’s design platform allows the creation of strong, highly responsive and tightly regulated promoters controlled by either addition of a safe small molecule or via changes in the cellular environment.
 These promoters allow the development of new processes for traditionally problematic proteins/viruses and provide the tools to overcome the bottlenecks in current bioprocessing and viral vector manufacturing.

 The major limitation of efficient viral vector production is that the most common vectors are still mainly produced using transient transfection systems, which is a consequence of the cytotoxicity induced by some of the components required for their production.
 Therefore, Synpromics is using its technology to create suitable inducible promoters to enable the production of stable producer cell lines for three classes of viral vector: Retrovirus, Lentivirus & AAV.
 The intention is to increase the productivity of producer cells (and decrease the costs of virus) by overcoming the need for multiple transfections for each manufacturing run.
 Ultimately, viral vector production will be able to be turned on and off as needed and so the promoters will be tightly controlled with small molecules giving robust process control.

 Synpromics' novel approach to synthetic promoter development means that it is now possible to develop new promoters to tackle the biotechnology challenges of viral vector manufacturing.
-To meet our partners’ needs, we can either select and out-license candidates from existing promoter libraries or alternatively engage in a design and development program to deliver promoters with particular criteria that are unique to a partner's specific application.
+We can either select and out-license candidates from existing promoter libraries or alternatively engage in a design and development program to deliver promoters with particular criteria that are unique to the specific application.